All guides

 Do I need an employer to sponsor my EB-1A green card?

 No. EB-1A allows self-petitioning, meaning you file the I-140 yourself without employer involvement.
-This is a significant advantage — you are not tied to any specific employer during the green card process.
+This is a major advantage: you are not tied to any specific employer during the green card process.
 EB-2 NIW also allows self-petitioning.

 Can I travel internationally while my green card is pending?